-Services not covered by Medicare Not covered under any condition When covered Private duty nurses Not covered under any condition Private room - when semi-private rooms are available Not covered under any condition Residential Treatment - whose main purpose is to remove the member from his/her environment to prevent the reoccurrence of a condition such as but not limited to eating disorders, alcohol addiction, etc. Not covered under any condition Reversal of sterilization procedures and or non-prescription contraceptive supplies.
-Not covered under any condition Smart devices - (smart phones and the cost of the applications, tablets, personal computers, etc.) Not covered under any condition Structural modifications - including but not limited to ramps, doorways, elevators and stairway elevators Not covered under any condition Support hose May be covered under your OTC Plus allowance.
-See Chapter 4, Section 2.1, Medical Benefits Chart.
-Surgical leggings May be covered under your OTC Plus allowance.
-See Chapter 4, Section 2.1, Medical Benefits Chart.
-Temporomandibular Joint Syndrome (TMJ) Not covered under any condition
+Services not covered by Medicare Not When covered

+covered under any

+condition

+Not

+Private duty nurses covered under any

+condition

+Not

+Private room - when semi-private rooms covered

+are available under any condition

+Residential Treatment - whose main

+purpose is to remove the member from Not

+his/her environment to prevent the reoccurrence of a condition such as but not covered

+limited to eating disorders, alcohol under any condition

+addiction, etc. Condition

+Not

+Reversal of sterilization procedures and or covered

+non-prescription contraceptive supplies. under any condition

+Not

+Smart devices - (smart phones and the cost of the applications, tablets, personal covered

+computers, etc.) under any condition

+Not

+Structural modifications - including but covered

+not limited to ramps, doorways, elevators and stairway elevators under any

+and stan way elevators condition

+May be covered under your OTC

+Support hose Plus allowance.
+See Chapter 4, Section 2.1, Medical Benefits

+Chart.

+May be covered under your OTC

+Surgical leggings Plus allowance.
+See Chapter 4,

+3 55 5 Section 2.1, Medical Benefits Chart.

+Not Citato

+Temporomandibular Joint Syndrome covered

+(TMJ) under any

+condition